tackme31/TagBasedRecommender/README.md

   </sitecore>
  </configuration>
 ```
-3. Now you can get recommendation to use `IRecommendationService.GetRecommendations` method.
+3. Now you can get recommendations with `IRecommendationService.GetRecommendations` method.

 ```csharp
 using TagBasedRecommender.Services;